Contact Lenses: Experience the Life-Changing Benefits

 Ready to find out if contact lenses can change YOUR life?

-If you would like a to discuss whether contacts are for you, schedule your Annual Vision & Eye Health Exam today.
+If you haven't had an exam lately, schedule your Annual Vision & Eye Health Exam.
 Once we have measured your eyes, be sure to tell us what areas of your life might be better with contact lenses and we'll find just the right fit for you.
+If you have had your Annual Eye Exam within the last year, feel free to schedule a free consultation to visit about your options.

-Call us at 801-676-2020 to schedule an appointment OR Click here to schedule your appointment online.
+Call us at 801-903-2711 to schedule an appointment OR Click here to request an appointment online.